Wesley-GITT/CSC207-Project/README.md

 ### Installing Instruction:
 Requirements:
 - Programming Language: Java
-- Database: SQLite
 - API Integration: Google Books API
-- Development Environment: IntelliJ IDEA
+- Integrated Development Environment: IntelliJ IDEA
 -
 Steps to Install:
 Clone the repository: git clone https://github.com/CSC207-Project.git

 Install required dependencies:
 Insure the Java Development Kit (JDK) is installed (version 11 or higher).
-Install SQLite for database management.

 Run the application:
 Compile the code in IntelliJ IDEA or another IDE.
-Set up Google Books API integration by acquiring an API key.

 ### Usage Guide
 Register an Account:
-- Fill out a form with name, contact info, and address to create an account.
+- Fill out a form with username and password
+- Change your contact information after logging in

 Post a Book for Sale:
 - Navigate to the “Post Product” section, add details, and submit.